skerkour/kerkour.com/content/blog/bloom-whats-next.md

 +++

 Thank you very much for the support!
-It was pretty intense and rwe eally didn't expect such traction.
+It was pretty intense and we really didn't expect such traction.

 We sincerly apologize for the bugs and latencies: our systems were not scaled to handle the load (which in a sense is a good news 😊).